 The recall includes 17 notebook PCs that have been sold in Japan and an additional 10 models from the company’s Lifebook series, which were sold overseas.
 For a list of products eligible for replacement batteries and return instructions, visit www.computers.us.fujitsu.com.

-In related news, HP and Sony issued a joint statement stating that after testing by HP, no overheating occurred and there have been no reports of overheating in HP notebooks with Sony batteries.
-HP has chosen not to participate in Sony's battery replacement program.
+In related news, HP and Sony issued a joint statement stating that after extensive testing by HP, no overheating incidents occurred, and that there have been no reports of overheating in any HP notebooks with Sony batteries already on the market.
+HP has chosen not to participate in Sony’s battery replacement program.